AnjanaK31/BeatHaven/README.md

 # Install Python dependencies (if using Flask)
 pip install flask

-Running the App
 # Run the backend server (if applicable)
 python app1.py

 Customization
-1. Modify styles.css to tweak the UI theme.
+Modify styles.css to tweak the UI theme.

-2. Add new song data into the backend or connect to your existing music database.
+Add new song data into the backend or connect to your existing music database.

-3. Use scripts.js to add more interactivity, transitions, or real-time search filtering.
+Use scripts.js to add more interactivity, transitions, or real-time search filtering.

 Credits
 Developed by Anjana K, Ajay Varshan, Aadithya S Shah